apartment with moving boxes

 What Qualifies as a Disability?

 According to the Americans with Disabilities Act (ADA), a person who has a mental or physical impairment that limits one or more major life activities is considered disabled.
 This definition also applies to those that have records of being disabled.
-If you meet this definition, you may also qualify for Social Security benefits as long as you have one of these medical impairments.
-Some common impairments include:
+If you meet this definition, you may also qualify for Social Security benefits as long as you have one of these medical conditions.
+Common disabilities include:

 • Mental illness